 The Letter of Intent includes a statement of the matriculation fee due, a statement to the fact that in signing the Letter of Intent the student will make arrangements for a final official copy of his high school transcript to be sent to Gutenberg College and will also send Gutenberg a photocopy of his high school diploma, and a “Notice of Intent” signature line.
-Students must sign and return the Letter of Intent indicating their intention to begin the program the fall after they are accepted into the program.
+Students must sign and return the Letter of Intent indicating their intention to begin the program the fall after they are accepted into it.

 Pay Matriculation Fee

-Sign Code of Conduct Agreement
+Sign Code of Student Conduct Agreement